basnijholt/nijho.lt/content/post/terminal-ninja/index.md

 source $ZSH/oh-my-zsh.sh
 ```

-With the `dirhistory` plugin, navigating through directories becomes a breeze.
-You'll be able to move up and down the directory hierarchy and traverse your directory history with just a few keystrokes, making your terminal experience even more efficient and enjoyable.
+This plugin makes directory navigation a breeze, reducing the need for repetitive typing.

 ## 🔧 Oh-my-zsh Git Plugin: Turbocharge Your Git Workflow

-If you are a developer, you probably use Git *a lot*!
-I know I do.
-Writing out `git checkout` and `git commit` every time I want to switch branches or commit changes is a waste of time, therefore I use [the `git` plugin](https://github.com/ohmyzsh/ohmyzsh/tree/5d3e86e2a48adf7a308773f8f1b725d187c7c5ef/plugins/git#git-plugin) in Oh-my-zsh which provides useful aliases to make my Git workflow more efficient.
+For developers who use Git frequently, typing out full commands like `git checkout` and `git commit` gets tedious.
+[The `git` plugin](https://github.com/ohmyzsh/ohmyzsh/tree/5d3e86e2a48adf7a308773f8f1b725d187c7c5ef/plugins/git#git-plugin) in Oh-my-zsh provides useful aliases that save time and keystrokes.
-Let's go through some of ***my*** most commonly used aliases (ranked by frequency of use):
+Here are some of the most commonly used aliases:

 *   `gco`: `git checkout` - Switch branches or restore working tree files.
 *   `gd`: `git diff` - Show changes between the working tree and the index or a tree.